 1. Northern Cardinals

-Northern Cardinals love safflower seed!
-If you buy a Cardinal blend of seed at a store, it will usually have a combination of sunflower and safflower seed.
+Northern Cardinals love safflower seed.
+If you buy a Cardinal blend of seed at a store, it usually has a combination of sunflower and safflower.

 Related Content: 5 Proven Ways to Attract Cardinals to a Feeder